Adventure.js Docs Downloads

 // Every verb that results in moving the player into a thing

-// onNestThatToThis is a very broad event hook that will catch
+// doNestThatToThis is a very broad effect hook that will catch

 // a lot of circumstances.
-Other event hooks may be broad or narrow.
+Other effect hooks may be broad or narrow.

 // Nesting only applies to characters.